 Students studying with us have varying IT experience and skills.
 We aim to support all students to achieve the outcomes of their programme assuming basic IT skills are in place.
 During the course you will have multiple opportunities and assistance to develop IT skills which are necessary for future employment.
-All applicants, particularly those registering on distance learning programmes and flexible study options will need to engage with IT at a greater level.
+All applicants will need to engage with IT throughout their studies.

 All lectures are recorded and uploaded to the student website.
 In order to be able to access lectures, online tutorials and other learning activities and resources, you will require a PC or MAC computer with good broadband internet connection.
 It is important that your computer meets the minimum specification, and that you maintain the minimum specification throughout your studies at CNELM.

 To fully access the CNELM e-learning facilities, you must use the criteria below.
 Please note that full access to e-learning sessions may not be possible from a Smart Phone or Tablet and will require access to a computer e.g. download and printing of handouts/documents.